When Should Children Get Cell Phones?

-Generations of students learned about history from simply reading books but the inclusion of audio and video to a classroom can bring these stories to life.
-Watching man’s first steps on the moon or hearing Martin Luther King Jr’s “I Have a Dream” speech can ingrain those moments in a child’s mind.
+Generations of students learned about history from simply reading books, but the inclusion of audio and video in a classroom can bring these stories to life.
+Watching man’s first steps on the moon or hearing Martin Luther King Jr’s “I Have a Dream” speech can imprint those moments in a child’s mind.
 The use of cell phones in the classroom has made these moments easier to access in classrooms across the world.

 As technology advances, so have educational apps online.
 Language and educational apps like Rosetta’s Stone and Khan Academy are more popular than ever before, and competition for these apps continues to grow as well.
-Teachers are using these apps in their lesson planning, and students can use their Iphone, Android, or other mobile device to follow along or continue at their own pace.
+Teachers are using these apps in their lesson planning, and students can use their iPhone, Android, or other mobile devices to follow along or continue at their own pace.

 Teamwork and social learning are important skill sets in child development.
 The inclusion of smartphones has made social learning like this easier and more accessible for shyer students, who can flourish in this new team environment of texting and social media.